woe1errr/IoT-Final-Project-Smart-Lock-System/03_Implementation/implementation.md

 }
 ```

+The full firmware code can be found at [IoT_Final_Project_ESP32_Firmware.ino](/IoT_Final_Project_ESP32_Firmware.ino)

 ---

 ## 3.3 Software Implementation

-**Mosquitto MQTT Broker, Node-RED, iPhone Shortcuts, InfluxDB, Grafana**
+**Mosquitto MQTT Broker, Node-RED, iPhone Shortcuts, InfluxDB, Grafana, Docker**

 The software implementation is hosted on a Raspberry Pi, which functions as the local IoT gateway and application server.
 The Raspberry Pi runs Raspberry Pi OS and hosts all networking, data processing, and visualization services.

 A **Mosquitto MQTT broker** is deployed to manage publish/subscribe communication between the ESP32 and application-layer services.
-Username and password authentication are configured at the broker level to restrict unauthorized device connections.
+Username and password authentication are configured at the broker level to restrict unauthorized device connections. **MQTTX** is used as a debugging and testing tool during development to manually publish and subscribe to MQTT topics.

 **Node-RED** is used as the primary application logic platform.
 It subscribes to MQTT topics published by the ESP32 to process door status updates and authentication events.
 Node-RED also implements control logic, logging workflows, and an HTTP interface for mobile phone–based remote unlocking.